How to Protect Your Hearing Aids from Moisture and Water

 IP ratings can be a helpful guide, but it’s important to note that ratings are assigned in laboratory conditions with “clean” water rather than sweat or rain.
 Additionally, IP ratings are not certified and may not reflect intended use.
 So, while a high IP rating is desirable, it does not guarantee moisture protection in the real world.

-Earbuds need to stay dry, too
+Earbuds and OTC hearing aids need to stay dry, too

 While Apple markets its hugely popular AirPods Pro earbuds as “sweat and water resistant,” the product footnote adds an important disclaimer: AirPods are only designed for “non-water sports and exercise….
 Sweat and water resistance are not permanent conditions, and resistance might decrease as a result of normal wear.”